-- December 2008 Report from the ESWG that describes the development of the generator and the calibration criteria. - Interest rate generator with parameters set to develop interest scenarios based on the September 30, 2008 Treasury curve. - 10,000 pre-packaged interest scenarios developed as of September 30, 2008 and a subset of 1000 scenarios that meet the calibration criteria. - Scenario picking tool that can be used to pick a subset of scenarios from the 10,000 pre-packaged interest scenarios using a significance measure method (see additional details below).
-The actuary will need to confirm that subsets produced from the tool satisfy the calibration criteria. - 16 Stochastic Exclusion Test Scenarios (including both interest and equity rates for these scenarios) developed as of September 30, 2008
+- December 2008 report from the ESWG that describes the development of the generator and the calibration criteria. - Interest rate generator with parameters set to develop interest scenarios based on the Sept.
+30, 2008, Treasury curve. - 10,000 pre-packaged interest scenarios developed as of Sept.
+30, 2008, and a subset of 1,000 scenarios that meet the calibration criteria. - Scenario picking tool that can be used to pick a subset of scenarios from the 10,000 pre-packaged interest scenarios using a significance measure method (see additional

+- details below).
+The actuary will need to confirm that subsets produced from the tool satisfy the calibration criteria. - Sixteen Stochastic Exclusion Test scenarios (including both interest and equity rates for these scenarios) developed as of Sept.
+30, 2008.

-In late 2009, the ESWG updated the AIRG parameters to develop interest scenarios based on the September 30, 2009 US Treasury curve.
+In late 2009, the ESWG updated the AIRG parameters to develop interest scenarios based on the Sept.
+30, 2009, U.S. Treasury curve.
 The following information was posted on the Academy website in February 2010:

-- 10,000 pre-packaged interest scenarios developed as of September 30, 2009 and a subset of 1,000 scenarios that meet the calibration criteria. - Scenario picking tool that can be used to pick a subset of scenarios from the 10,000 pre-packaged interest scenario using a significance measure method (see additional details below).
-The actuary will need to confirm that subsets produced from the tool satisfy the calibration criteria. - 16 Stochastic Exclusion Test Scenarios (including both interest and equity rates for these scenarios) developed as of September 30, 2009.
+- 10,000 pre-packaged interest scenarios developed as of Sept.
+30, 2009, and a subset of 1,000 scenarios that meet the calibration criteria. - Scenario picking tool that can be used to pick a subset of scenarios from the 10,000 pre-packaged interest scenarios using a significance measure method (see additional details below).
+If used for regulatory calculations (e.g., VM-20, AG43), the actuary will need to confirm that subsets produced from the tool satisfy the calibration criteria. - Sixteen Stochastic Exclusion Test scenarios (including both interest and equity rates for these scenarios) developed as of Sept.
+30, 2009.